Hugh Ryan (railway magnate)

-The Honourable Hugh Ryan (July 1832 – 13 February 1899) was an Irish-Canadian railway magnate, industrialist, banker, philanthropist and eldest son of John Patrick Ryan and Margaret Conway.
+The Honourable Hugh Ryan (July 1832 – 13 February 1899) was an Irish-Canadian railway magnate, industrialist, banker, philanthropist, brother of developer John Ryan and socialite Alice Ryan, and the eldest son of John Patrick "J.P."
+Ryan and Margaret Conway.
 His family immigrated to Montreal, Canada, from Limerick, Ireland, in 1841 during the first wave of Irish-Catholic immigration after selling Gortkelly Castle to another branch of the Ryan clan.
 He was dubbed "Canada's wealthiest and greatest railroad contractor".

 Early career

 In 1850, at the age of eighteen, Ryan began working on the St. Lawrence and Atlantic Railway under Canadian engineer Sir C. S. Gzowski; dubbed the "father of the Canadian Railway."
 The experience solidified public works, especially railways, as Ryan's chosen career.

 Founding of H. & J. Ryan

 After moving to Perth, Ontario in the 1850s, Hugh Ryan established the firm of H. & J. Ryan with his younger brother John Ryan and won the bid to build two sections of the Brockville and Ottawa Railway.
 In the early 1860s, the firm expanded to the United States and undertook several lucrative contracts on railways in Michigan, Maine, Kentucky, and Illinois; including the Chicago and Alton Railway.

 The expansion of H. & J. Ryan from Canada into the United States allowed the firm to monopolise contracts due to the shortage of domestic railway contractors caused by the American Civil War.

 On 31 October 1877, H. & J. Ryan was retained to perform an extensive quality and safety assessment of Prince Arthur's Landing and the Kaministiquia Railway by the Commissioner of Public Works of Ontario, with Hugh Ryan penning the final report.

 In 1880, Sir Charles Tupper and the Liberal government awarded H. & J. Ryan several contracts for new railway track (including 100 miles northwest of Winnipeg) and bridge development in Manitoba; most notably a bridge across the Red River to connected the west and east portions of the Pembina St. Boniface line.
 The Red River pile bridge was completed on 28 July 1880 and formally opened by driving the state-of-the-art locomotive the "Countess of Dufferin" with Ryan, his wife Margaret, and C.P.R Superintendent T. J. Linskey amongst the VIPs.

 One of the firm's largest development contracts came in 1887 for the controversial Red River Valley Railway, later the Northern Pacific (or St Paul Minneapolis) and Manitoba Railway, awarded by John Norquay.
 The tender was the single largest ever secured by the firm at $750,000 (the equivalent of $24.3 million in 2024), requiring 6,000 tons of steel rails; and including the building of several bridges.
 During construction, Ryan brought legal proceedings against the government of Manitoba for delinquent payments —Ryan's lawsuit would be successful and would award him $50,000 (the equivalent of $1.6 million in 2024).